adlnet/lrs-conformance-test-suite/README.md

 ### Description

-This project tests the 'MUST' requirements of an LRS and is based on the ADL [testing requirements](https://github.com/adlnet/xAPI_LRS_Test/blob/master/TestingRequirements.md) repository.
+This is a NodeJS project that tests the 'MUST' requirements of an LRS and is based on the ADL [testing requirements](https://github.com/adlnet/xAPI_LRS_Test/blob/master/TestingRequirements.md) repository.
+This is not mean to be a comprehensive test.
+Currently, this test suite does not support authenticated LRS endpoints.

 ### Installation